Buzz Patterson For Congress

 The first and simplest thing we can do is make insurance companies available across state lines.
 If we did car insurance the way we do health insurance, your premiums would be tripled and quadrupled.
 Allow nationwide competition within the industry and you will see prices come significantly down.

 Many on the other side discuss Medicare For All.
-This system would never work in America – a nation of over 350,000 people.
+This system would never work in America – a nation of over 350 million people.
 Access to healthcare and quality healthcare are not the same thing.
 We need to work with local governments to find solutions for those unable to pay for health insurance.

 Illegal immigrants should never receive free healthcare in the United States of America.
 This talking point is pure lunacy.